skip to content

 Human anti-doping

-If you're competing at affiliated national or international level, it's vital that you understand the rules and guidance surrounding anti-doping for both humans and equines.
+If you're competing at affiliated national or international competitions, it's vital that you understand the rules and guidance surrounding anti-doping for both humans and equines.
 This section of the website focuses on the rules around human anti-doping – to find out more about equine anti-doping, click here.

 The World Anti-Doping Agency (WADA) publishes and maintains a list of the substances and methods which are:

-Prohibited in specific sports only.
+• Prohibited in specific sports only

 Within these categories, some substances are "conditional" – athletes are allowed to take up to a specific dose or within a specific dosage range but outside of that dose or range the substance is prohibited (for example, some ingredients found in asthma inhalers).
 Other conditional substances are those that are only prohibited by the way they are taken (route of administration) - for example, applied as a cream, or swallowed, or inhaled.